Afraid to Love?

 God, keep me close to You today…

-God, teach me to let go, not to attach, resist or expect, to let what comes come and what goes go…
+God, teach me how to let go… to let what comes, come and what goes, go…